tjeumaster/go-tcp/README.md

 - **TCP Connection Management**: Connect and disconnect from TCP servers with status checking
 - **Send Messages**: Send messages to the server and receive responses with automatic timeout handling
 - **Listen to Server Messages**: Continuously listen for incoming messages from the server using a goroutine
-- **Retry Mechanism**: Automatically retry connections with configurable delays
+- **Connection Retry**: Automatically retry connections with configurable delays
+- **Auto-Reconnect on Disconnect**: Automatically reconnect when connection is lost during listening
 - **Context Support**: Use Go contexts to control listening timeouts and cancellation
 - **Read/Write Deadlines**: Automatic timeout handling for both read and write operations
 - **Non-blocking Send**: Buffered message channel prevents blocking when sending messages